How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 How To Export From Vietnam To New Zealand

-Vietnam has taken moves to open its borders to foreign trade and investment since transitioning from a planned economy in the late 1980s, including joining ASEAN (1995), the WTO (2007), and the China-ASEAN FTA (2010), as well as negotiating several FTAs.
+Vietnam has taken steps to open its borders to foreign trade and investment since transitioning from a planned economy in the late 1980s.
+These steps include joining ASEAN (1995), the WTO (2007), and the China-ASEAN Free Trade Agreement (2010), as well as negotiating several Free Trade Agreements.

 What is the best way to export from Vietnam?
 What are Vietnam’s export registration, customs, and cargo movement procedures?
-This section covers the steps required by the Vietnamese government authorities to export from Vietnam.
+This section outlines the steps required by the Vietnamese government authorities for exporting from Vietnam.

 Prioritized customs procedures for New Zealand

-It is feasible to ask for priority treatment in Vietnam to save money on customs compliance.
+It is feasible to request priority treatment in Vietnam to save on customs compliance costs.
 Qualifying businesses will be eligible for a variety of benefits under this program, including:

-• Prioritized access to complete tax formalities for products conforming with the taxation law.
+Prioritized access to complete tax formalities for products conforming to the taxation law.

 Companies must meet several requirements to receive preferred customs treatment.
 Decree No. 08/2015/ND-CP lays out the following:

-• How you can maintain an export supply chain management, monitoring, and control system and unique export and import turnover needs;
+How can you maintain an effective export supply chain management, monitoring, and control system, while also addressing the unique needs of export and import turnover?

 Procedures for Customs Importing to New Zealand